chargebee/.github/profile/README.md

 ### 👨‍💻 Your Stack, Our SDKs

-We’re obsessed with making life easier for developers.
-All our SDKs are open source, thoughtfully designed, and constantly evolving based on real-world feedback.
-Whether you're building a quick prototype or scaling a complex system, these tools are here to help you move fast and build right.
+All our SDKs are open source.
+We are always looking for new ways to improve the experience for developers.
+We welcome feedback, bug reports, and feature requests from the community!

 - [Node.js](https://github.com/chargebee/chargebee-node)
 - [Java](https://github.com/chargebee/chargebee-java)